saidben0/gh-actions-genai/README.md

 ## `Terraform Destroy` workflow
-The `terraform destroy` workflow is configured to run manually to avoid pushing a change into the repo that triggers terraform the infrastructure that supports the data pipelines.
+The `terraform destroy` workflow is configured to run manually to prevent accidental destruction of the infrastructure that supports the data pipelines.

 If `terraform destroy` is needed to be executed then the user needs to select the `Terraform Destroy` workflow from the GitHub Actions UI then enter the required workflow inputs before it can be executed.
 ```yaml